zpaq/zpaq/readme.txt

         reporting.
 Minor speed improvements.
 Added mid.cfg.
 Changed MATCH so that the buffer and hash table sizes are specified separately.
 Clarified role of comment field.
 Removed zpaqd.exe.

+v0.09 - Mar.
+9, 2009.
+Removed counters from ISSE and ICM and replaced
+        bit history map with initial estimates based on n1/(n0+n1) to improve speed.
+Fixed a bug where x clobbers files when it says it isn't.